Back to All Events

 Alderney

-A panel discussion about how far the Nazis encroached on British life during World War II.
-Journalist Isobel Cockerell will draw from her prize-winning article, The Nazi Concentration Camps on British Soil the UK Government Tried to Forget; Gary Font talks about this father, who was interned on Alderney; and artist Piers Secunda shares the inspiration behind his thought-provoking, mixed-media artworks entitled Alderney: The Holocaust on British Soil.
+A panel discussion about the dark wartime history of this tiny island.
+Journalist Isobel Cockerell will draw from her prize-winning article, The Nazi Concentration Camps on British Soil the UK Government Tried to Forget; Gary Font will talk about his Spanish Republican father Francisco, who was a slave labourer on Alderney and artist Piers Secunda about the inspiration behind his thought-provoking, mixed-media artworks entitled Alderney: The Holocaust on British Soil.